MarlinFirmware/MarlinDocumentation/_configuration/2.0.9/laser_spindle.md

 M3 I S20       ; Enter Continuous Inline Mode and preload the next move power with S20 G1 X10 Y10     ; Move to X10 Y10 with S20 power
 G1 X20 S50     ; Move to X20 with S50 power
-M5             ; Kill the power and remain in Continous Inline Mode (M5 or M5I always waits for last move to complete)
+M5             ; Kill the power and remain in Continuous Inline Mode (M5 or M5I always waits for last move to complete)
 ```
 It's fairly easy to select a pin for `SPINDLE_LASER_ENA_PIN`.
 Any unused digital pin with a 0 to 3.3V-5V logic level is sufficient.